 (6) to drive a motor vehicle on any public highway of this state at a time when the person's privilege to do so is suspended and who knows or should have known that the person's license was suspended is guilty of a misdemeanor and may be punished pursuant to Subsection B of Section 66-8-7 NMSA 1978 or for no more than ninety days of participation in a certified alternative sentencing program.
 When a person pays any or all of the cost of participating in a certified alternative sentencing program, the court may apply that payment as a deduction to any fine imposed by the court.
 Any municipal ordinance prohibiting driving with a suspended license shall provide penalties no less stringent than provided in this section (66-5-39 NMSA 1978)

 (7) drive a motor vehicle on a highway of this state at a time when the person’s privilege to do so is revoked and who knows or should have known that the person’s license was revoked is guilty of a misdemeanor and shall be charged with a violation of this section.
 Upon conviction, the person shall be punished, notwithstanding the provisions of Sec.
 31-18-13 NMSA 1978, by imprisonment for not less than four days or more than three hundred sixty-four days or by participation for an equivalent period of time in a certified alternative sentencing program, and there may be imposed in addition a fine of not more than $1,000.
-When a person pays any or all of the cost of participating in a certified alternative sentencing program, the court may apply that payment as a deduction to any fine imposed by the court; and (66-5-39.1 NMSA 1978)
+When a person pays any or all of the cost of participating in a certified alternative sentencing program, the court may apply that payment as a deduction to any fine imposed by the court; and

 (8) notwithstanding any other provision of law for suspension or deferment of execution of a sentence, if the person’s privilege to drive was revoked for driving under the influence of intoxicating liquor or drugs or a violation of the Implied Consent Act, upon conviction shall be punished by imprisonment for not less than seven consecutive days and shall be fined not less than three hundred dollars ($300) and not more than five hundred dollars ($1,000) and the fine and imprisonment shall not be suspended, deferred or taken under advisement.
 No other disposition by plea of guilty to any other charge in satisfaction of a charge under this section shall be authorized if the person’s privilege to drive was revoked for driving under the influence of intoxicating liquor or drugs or a violation of the Implied Consent Act.
 (66-5-39.1 NMSA 1978)